MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-responsive-tabs-for-teams-mobile.md

 * Comments or feedback
 * Zoom in or out
-* Current stage or progress on a pending document
+* Current stage or progress of a pending document

 ![Coauthoring and whiteboarding apps consumption](../../assets/images/app-fundamentals/coauthoring-and-whiteboarding-apps-consumption.png)